Trees

 • 238 replacement trees were planted in the common areas in the spring of 2021.

-• There is a framework in place to determine replacement tree planting locations according to priority.
+• There is a framework in place to determine replacement tree planting locations

 • There is not a request process for placing or replacing a tree in a specific location in the common area.
 Any assurance about a specific tree replacement that may have been made by prior management companies or in prior seasons is not valid, as landscaping decisions are made periodically according to budget and direction from the Board of Directors.